 More importantly, this may be Cadillac’s best interior yet – which is saying something, given the brand’s reputation for luxury.
 The interior materials are superb, and the dashboard is dominated by a 33-inch advanced curved LED display which incorporates the instrument cluster, navigation, and infotainment systems.

 As you would expect, there is a huge suite of driver assistance systems on hand to keep you safe.
 The Cadillac Lyriq also offles Google Assistant, Google Maps, and Google Play to personalize the in-vehicle experience, delivering access to hands-free help, live traffic updates, favorite apps and more.
 Next-generation active noise cancellation helps cancel out undesirable sounds coming from the road.
 This technology, when combined with Lyriq’s “electric vehicle sound enhancement,” which balances and blends the propulsion system’s sounds, creates a luxurious and quiet cabin.

 The regular-production Lyriq follows on the heels of the Lyriq Debut Edition, which was announced in 2021, and which sold out in a matter of minutes online.
 That vehicle, with special trim (and a higher price) will be delivered to the first customers this summer.

-Regular Lyriq models will be delivered this fall and are produced in Spring Hill, Tennessee, in an assembly facility that was recently treated to $2 billion worth of upgrades to support electric vehicle production.
+Regular Lyriq models are being delivered now and are produced in Spring Hill, Tennessee, in an assembly facility that was recently treated to $2 billion worth of upgrades to support electric vehicle production.
 Ultium Cells LLC, a joint venture between GM and LG Energy Solution, is investing a further $2 billion in battery cell manufacturing at Spring Hill to guarantee supply of batteries for Lyriq and other GM models.